 The construction of the new winery

-Like the importance of understanding the unique terroir in determining which grape varietals to plant, we leveraged locally sourced materials in the building of our new facility to reflect our local terroir.
+Like the importance of understanding the unique terroir in determining which grape varietals to plant, we leveraged locally sourced materials in the building of our the facility to reflect our local terroir.

 The site and context:

-Fort Berens’ recently completed 9,500 square foot winery is situated on one of the property’s most prominent locations.
+Completed in 2014, Fort Berens’ 9,500 square foot winery is situated on one of the property’s most prominent locations.
 It can be seen from most parts of Lillooet and from adjacent highways, attracting attention as a significant road-side attraction.
 While our winery itself is fairly prominent, the massing of the building and use of materials softens the form of the building on the landscape, distinguishing it from a rudimentary agricultural building and making it an inviting destination.

 A 1,000 sf patio area is located adjacent to our tasting room overlooking the vineyard.
 Landscaping around the building was designed to provide an elegant lawn with one side gently sloped like an amphitheater.
 Other landscaping reflects the gentle scopes and dunes of the natural landscape and is planted with native plants found in the Ponderosa Pine Savanna.
 Trails lead visitors from the picnic area down to our vineyard so they can see how the grapes are grown.

 - Our overall goal for the building was to provide a functional design that conveyed the quality of the Fort Berens wine without being ostentatious.

 - We wanted to convey a sense of authenticity of how Fort Berens wine is made and a connection to the landscape where it is made.

 - We aimed to reveal functional aspects of the winery (with windows from the tasting room) so that visitors can see the process of creating the wine from grape to bottle.

 - We designed the building to provide a modern and welcoming atmosphere as well as hospitality functions that encourage our visitors to linger and savour their visit to Fort Berens.